andrevidela/Research-report/Thesis/index.md

 We’ve seen in the introduction how Idris features dependent types and some basic demonstrations about how to use them.
 Idris2 takes things further and introduces _linear types_ through Quantitative Type Theory, allowing us to define how many times a variable will be used.
 Three different quantities exist in Idris2 : `0`, `1` and `ω`. `0` means the value cannot be used in the body of a function, `1` means it has to be used exactly once, no less, no more.  `ω`  means the variable isn't subject to any usage restrictions, just like other (non-linear) programming languages.
 In Idris2,  `ω` is implicit, when no quantity is specified and left blank, it is assumed to be unrestricted.
 This is why we have not seen any usage quantities during the introduction.

-We are going to revisit every usage quantities later as there are more subtleties, especially about the `0` usage.
-For now we are going to explore some examples of linear functions and linear types, starting with very simple functions such as incrementing numbers.
+We are going to revisit usage quantities later, as there are more subtleties, especially with the `0` usage.
+For now, we are going to explore some examples of linear functions and linear types, starting with very simple functions such as incrementing numbers.

 ## Incremental steps